petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

    java -classpath .:* -DclassName=com.liferay.headless.admin.user.dto.v1_0.Account -Ddata="[{\"name\": \"Able\", \"type\": \"business\"}, {\"name\": \"Baker\", \"type\": \"guest\"}]" ImportTask_POST_ToInstance
    ```

-   Note down the `id` of the task from the JSON response.
+   Note down the `id` of the import task from the JSON response.

 1. Run the `ImportTask_GET_ById` class with the following command.
 Replace `1234` with the ID of your import task.
-Once the `executeStatus` shows `COMPLETED`, you can verify the data as shown in the above steps.
+Once the `executeStatus` shows `COMPLETED`, you can verify the data as shown in the steps above.

    ```bash
    java -cp .:* -DimportTaskId=1234 ImportTask_GET_ById